arashsajjadi/TGraphX/README.md

 TGraphX is a **PyTorch**-based framework for building Graph Neural Networks (GNNs) that work with node and edge features of any dimension while retaining their **spatial layout**.
 The code is designed for flexibility, easy GPU-acceleration, and rapid prototyping of new GNN ideas, **especially** those that need to preserve local spatial details (e.g., image or volumetric patches).

+> **Note:** TGraphX includes optional skip connections that help with
-> **Note:** The current architecture is new and under active development.
-Some features (like the skip connection and spatial message passing via CNN aggregators) are **experimental**.
-The overall design, however, is rooted in rigorous theoretical and practical foundations aiming to unify convolutional neural networks (CNNs) with GNN-based relational reasoning.
+> stable gradient flow in deeper GNN stacks.
+The overall design is rooted
+> in rigorous theoretical and practical foundations, aiming to unify
+> convolutional neural networks (CNNs) with GNN-based relational reasoning.

 ---
 ## Table of Contents